Police commissioner: Netherlands

 The first chief commissioner is the head of the National Police Corps.
-The commissioner is appointed by the Crown, and report to the minister of Justice and Security.
+The commissioner is appointed by the Crown, and reports to the minister of Justice and Security.
 The commissioner is the highest-ranking sworn police member in the country.

 New Zealand

 The commissioner of police is the head of the New Zealand Police.
-The commissioner is appointed for a three-year term by the governor-general, and reports to the minister of police.
+The commissioner is appointed for a five-year term by the governor-general, and reports to the minister of police.
 The position combines two functions, that of chief constable in charge of policing and cases, and chief executive responsible for assets and budgeting.
+The rank insignia is a sword and a rectangular cylinder crossed over each other with a single crown above.
 In military terms, the rank is equivalent to Lieutenant General.

 The Police Force Act 1886 split the police from the standing army and militia on 1 September 1886.
 Sir George Whitmore was appointed as the first commissioner, reporting to the minister of defence.
 Early commissioners came from the United Kingdom with military or law-enforcement experience, such as Walter Dinnie, who had served as inspector at Scotland Yard.

-In 2006, the commissioner was the highest-paid person on the public payroll in New Zealand, earning $440,000.
+According to the Public Service Commission, from 2021 to 2024 then Commissioner of Police, Andrew Coster received a yearly salary of $670,000, making him tied for the sixth-highest pay among public sector leaders.